oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 To maintain an active WebSocket connection it is imperative to either be subscribed to a channel that pushes data at least once per minute (Depth) or periodically send a text “ping” (without the quotation mark) to the server within an minute and then the server will reply text “pong” (without quotation mark) to you.

+## Self Trade Prevention Modes

+Self trade prevention (STP) helps traders avoid costly self-matching within an account and between subaccounts.
+There are 4 STP modes available to traders `NONE`, `EXPIRE_MAKER`, `EXPIRE_TAKER`, `EXPIRE_BOTH`.

+`NONE` - has no protection meaning self-matching is possible.

+`EXPIRE_MAKER` - cancels the resting (would-be maker) order **regardless** of its STP mode, the aggressing order continues to match and/or is placed into the book.

+`EXPIRE_TAKER` - cancels the aggressing order to avoid self-matching, acts similar to an IOC that is cancelled in the event of a self-match.

+`EXPIRE_BOTH` - cancels both the agressing order and the resting (would-be maker) order **regardless** of the resting order's STP mode.

+Note that the STP system uses the aggressing (would-be taker) order to decide which action to take, for example:

+Placing an `EXPIRE_TAKER` order which collides with a resting `EXPIRE_MAKER` order causes the aggressing `EXPIRE_TAKER` order to be cancelled, while the `EXPIRE_MAKER` order will remain.

 ## Order Commands

 ### Place Limit Order